juandroid007/love-ts/README.md

 Runs a project.

-Errors are traced back to the source files that caused them.
+Errors are traced back to the source original _.ts_ files where the code failed.

 ### `love-ts watch`